-Drawing and Animation in LOVE 2D
+Drawing Animation and Sprites in LOVE 2D

-Loading Images
+Loading images

 You load an image with love.graphics.newImage.
 Pass in a file path relative to your game directory, and it returns an Image object you can draw each frame.